wbudic/LifeLog/Current Development Check List.md

 This version is not compatible in data structure to prior versions.
 Data migration is required, to transfer previous data (see ../dbLifeLog/main.cnf).

 ## LifeLog Development

 ### v.1.7 Encountered

 * Delete page updated to show better display of entries.
+* Provide sub alias login that sets data visible to only a set of categories.
+  * View specific based login on a different password.
-* Login page to indentify host.
+* &#10004; Login page to indentify host.
-* Invalid login only shows db error.
-* Session cleanup on autologin not clearing properly.
+* &#10004; Session cleanup on autologin not clearing properly.
-  * A dbfix, should clear older entris as well.
+  * A dbfix, should clear older entries as well.

 ### v.1.6 and less